isovector/certainty-by-construction/src/book/1-agda.lagda.md

 we can now mentally parse these definitions differently, that is, reading them literally.
-The first of which, says "the function call `not false` is equal to `true`".
+The first of which, says "the function call `not false` is equal to `ctor:true`".
 Thus, this equals sign is really and truly an *equals* sign.
 It is *not* the "assignment" operator found in all stateful descendants of ALGOL, nor is it some sort of test-for-equality that usually gets called `==`.
 No, we are saying the thing on the left side is exactly the same thing as on the right!